THE CONSTITUTION OF THE

-- Plan, organize, and supervise all student body fundraising projects.
+- Plan, organize, and supervise all ASB fundraising projects.

 - Coordinate profitable fundraisers with a designated goal in mind.

-B. Assist the ASB President and Vice President with all or their assigned duties.
+- Assist the ASB President and Vice President with all of their assigned duties.

-C. Responsible for school wide calendar outside of leadership room as well as at central stair landing.
+- Responsible for coordinating senators to create the school wide calendar outside of leadership room as well as the “paw” on the main staircase.